CosmeValera/Snake/README.md

 # Snake
-### The game in which you control a snake and you have to seek food while avoiding hitting neither the borders nor your own body.
+### You control a snake and it has a movement buffer implemented to be able to cast several directions and execute them in order.
+The objective of the game is to seek food while avoiding hitting neither the borders nor your own body.